hyperledger/indy-hipe/text/protocols/README.md

 section.

-Sample messages that are presented in the narrative should also be checked in next to the markdown of the HIPE, in [Agent Plaintext format]( https://github.com/hyperledger/indy-hipe/blob/master/text/0026-agent-file-format/README.md#agent-plaintext-messages-ap).
+Sample messages that are presented in the narrative should also be checked in next to the markdown of the HIPE, in [DIDComm Plaintext format]( https://github.com/hyperledger/indy-hipe/blob/master/text/0026-agent-file-format/README.md#agent-plaintext-messages-ap).

 ##### Adopted Messages